Our House

 - Large, biting flies that attack people and livestock -

 Summary: These large flies bite people and livestock.
 Horse flies are serious pests that can disrupt normal animal behavior and even animal health.
 Both horse and deer flies can be annoying and persistent pests of people, too.
-Traps are usually the best control option.
+Special horse fly traps are usually the best option to control these biting flies.

 Jack DeAngelis, PhD